Custom Python functions

 You may select which pre and post processors should be executed in QL's UI under the Settings area.
 You may select multiple pre and post processors and they will be executed in the order in which they are defined.

-These are custom before and after pricing functions that are executed in the context of a pricing group.
+These are custom before and after pricing functions that are executed in the context of a pricing group and pricing strategy.

-A local group pre-processor is executed before the pricing logic is applied.
-A local group post-processor is executed after the pricing logic is applied.
+A local pre-processor is executed before the pricing logic is applied.
+A local post-processor is executed after the pricing logic is applied.

-Each group may have a single pre-processor and a single post-processor attached to it.
+Each group and strategy may have a single pre-processor and a single post-processor attached to it.